grotius-cnc/debian_distro_live_build_post_tweaking/README.md

 		$ tar -xf iso_archive.tar.gz

 ## Step 2 : Tweaking.
-Customize the live-build produced source code, also called *remastering*.
+Customize the live-build, also called *remastering*.

 Pre-Recommendends : When you are new to this, you could go to Step 3 now.
 When Step 3 is succesfull you can repeat the process from here.